Phrasal Verbs

 We tried out a new method of using the cell phone. |

-TRY OUT * |
+TRY OUT¹ |

-an audition, performance before judges |
+audition, perform before judges |

 He tried out before the American Idol judges.
-They held try outs today. |
+They held try-outs today. |